Chad Pennington

-James Chadwick Pennington (born June 26, 1976) is a former American football quarterback who played in the National Football League (NFL) for 11 seasons.
-He played college football at Marshall, where he won the Sammy Baugh Trophy, and was selected by the New York Jets in the first round of the 2000 NFL Draft.
-After eight seasons with the Jets, he was a member of the Miami Dolphins in his last three seasons.
+James Chadwick Pennington (born June 26, 1976) is an American former professional football quarterback who played in the National Football League (NFL) for 11 seasons.
+He played college football for the Marshall Thundering Herd, winning the Sammy Baugh Trophy as a senior, and was selected by the New York Jets in the first round of the 2000 NFL draft.
+Pennington spent his first eight seasons with the Jets and was a member of the Miami Dolphins in his last three.

-He held the NFL record for completion percentage at the time of his retirement.
+During his career, Pennington led the league twice in completion percentage and once in passer rating.
+He helped clinch a division title with the Jets in 2002 and the Dolphins in 2008, both of which are the most recent for either franchise.
+Pennington was also the first player to win NFL Comeback Player of the Year multiple times, receiving the award in 2006 and 2008.
+At the time of his retirement, he held the NFL record for completion percentage.
+Since 2018, he has served as the head football coach of the Sayre School in Lexington, Kentucky.

-Early years
+Early life

-Pennington's father, Elwood, was a physical education teacher and football coach at Halls High School, and his mother, Denise, a teacher at the Webb School of Knoxville.
+Pennington is a native of Tennessee.
+His father, Elwood, was a physical education teacher and football coach at Halls High School, and his mother, Denise, a teacher at the Webb School of Knoxville, both in Knoxville.
 Both of Pennington's parents are of English descent.
 Pennington's first sport was basketball, which he began playing in the third grade.
 He began playing football in his freshman year in high school.
 His parents decided to have him repeat the eighth grade when he was enrolled at the Webb School of Knoxville due to the school's intense academic program.
-Pennington played basketball and football at Webb but knew he had a better chance at getting into college via football.
+He played basketball and football at Webb, but knew he had a better chance at getting into college via football.